 In 2016 we also secured a further grant from the BMSTT towards the purchase of additional safety signage to help meet the requirements of the latest rally safety regulations.
 People often take stage signage for granted, but it is a significant cost for Clubs and the grant helped massively towards the costs of additional equipment to comply with the new requirements"

 Bala and District Motor Club

-"Everyone involved with managing MSA registered Motorsport Rescue Units knows how much it costs just to maintain essential supplies and equipment.
+"Everyone involved with managing Motorsport UK registered Motorsport Rescue Units knows how much it costs just to maintain essential supplies and equipment.
 However, although significant, this pales in comparison to buying and converting a new vehicle.
 So, when repair bills began to outstrip the value of our existing Rescue Unit, we contacted the British Motor Sports Training Trust and asked for its support.

 The advice and grant provided was greatly appreciated and made a substantial contribution to our overall investment, allowing us to continue delivering a high standard of pre-hospital care for injured competitors and spectators.
-So, when you need financial assistance with a major rescue purchase which is specified in the MSA Year Book, I recommend getting in touch with the BMSTT first."
+So, when you need financial assistance with a major rescue purchase which is specified in the Motorsport UK Year Book, I recommend getting in touch with the BMSTT first."

 BARC Midlands & Vulcan Rescue